21 Proven Facts About Women that Might Surprise You

 20. Matriarchal Societies Experience Less Violence

+Research shows that matriarchal societies experience lower levels of violence and conflict compared to patriarchal societies.
 This is because women, who hold leadership roles, often prioritize peacebuilding and nurturing relationships.
 (The Sage Journals)

 21. Matriarchal Societies Promote Collective Well-Being

-Many matriarchal societies prioritize cooperation over competition, with female leadership promoting collective well-being rather than individual gain.
+Many matriarchal societies prioritize cooperation over toxic competition, with female leadership promoting collective well-being rather than individual gain.

 Celebrating Women’s Impact